MattCowgill/readabs/README.md

 devtools::install_github("mattcowgill/readabs")
 ```

+## New in the latest version

+In version 0.4.0 of the readabs package,

+  - A new `separate_series()` function has been added, to be used in
+    conjunction with `read_abs()` to help tidy data (thanks to David
+    Diviny).
+  - A new `read_cpi()` convenience function returns a tibble containing
+    dates and CPI index numbers.
+  - The `read_abs()` function now has an optional `series_id` argument,
+    allowing users to get individual time series by using the unique
+    identifiers given to them by the ABS.
+  - The `read_abs()` function now has a `retain_files` argument (TRUE by
+    default); by setting this to false, downloaded spreadsheets will be
+    stored in a temporary directory
+  - Some minor bug fixes and enhances - see NEWS for details.

 ## Usage

-There are two key functions in **readabs**.
-They are:
+There is one key function in **readabs**.
+It is:

-  - `read_abs()` downloads, imports, and tidies time series data from
+  - `read_abs()`, which downloads, imports, and tidies time series data
-    the ABS website.
+    from the ABS website.

+There are some other functions you may find useful.

   - `read_abs_local()` imports and tidies time series data from ABS
     spreadsheets stored on a local drive.
+  - `separate_series()` splits the `series` column of a tidied ABS time
+    series spreadsheet into multiple columns, reducing the manual
+    wrangling that’s needed to work with the data.

-Both functions return a single tidy data frame (tibble) containing long
+Both `read_abs()` and `read_abs_local()` return a single tidy data frame
-data.
+(tibble) containing long data.

 ## Examples